Yuwibara body parts

 Yuwibara is the name of the language of Aboriginal people of the Mackay region – often it is listed under the broad term of Yuri or Birri which refers to groups of related languages in North Queensland, extending from Marlborough to Townsville.

 There is not much documentation on the Aboriginals of the Mackay region.
-Most of what we know about Yuwibara language has been provided by G. F. Bridgeman, who was the Superintendent of the Aboriginal Mission at Port Mackay.
+Most of what we know about Yuwibara language has been provided by G. F. Bridgeman, who was the Superintendent of the Aboriginal Mission at Baker's Creek.
 This mission was one of the first established in Queensland and operated from 1870-1885.

 As Aboriginal languages were oral-based, the spelling of Yuwibara and Yuwibara language may differ in historical documents and other sources; for example Yuwibara has also been spelt Juwibara, Yuipera, Yuwiburra and Yuibera.
 It was also referred to as Yuwi.
 There are also other language/dialect groups within the Mackay Region that may be related to Yuwibara.

 The following list identifies parts of the body and their suggested pronunciation.

 Download Yuwibara body parts (PDF 234.8 KB)

 Note: the following list should be seen as a guide only; there may be several variations in spelling and pronunciation.
 Check with local language speakers/custodians as to the preferred local pronunciation.